richdevelopments/corporate-dashboard/README.md

 - Hover Effects

-    - The **pie chart** has a hover effect that when hovering the different sections of the chart it displays the value that it represents.
+    - The **Pie chart** has a hover effect that when hovering the different sections of the chart it displays the value that it represents.

 ## Wireframes